dlnsk/h-rbac/README.md

 we'll allow user with `id = 100` edit any post in category with `id = 5`.

+The word `exclude` may also be in `action` field.
+This takes away the ability from user.
+If both actions exists in database, the `exclude` wins.

+The field `value` doesn't used by the module at all, so you can use any type for it or even a set of any extra fields.

 #### Different way

 Keep in mind that you can bind your own `RolesProvider` or/and `PermissionsProvider` and store roles and permissions